cozy/cozy/README.md

 ![Cozy Logo](https://raw.githubusercontent.com/cozy/cozy-setup/gh-pages/assets/images/happycloud.png)

 Cozy is an app-based personal cloud you host at home.
-It turns a low-cost piece of hardware like a Raspberry Pi or an online VPS into a powerful app platform.
-It comes with common applications like a contacts manager, calendar, webmail and filebox.
-An Android app is provided.
-You can sync your contacts, calendars and files with your mobile.
+It turns a low-cost piece of hardware like a Raspberry Pi 2 or an online VPS into a powerful app platform.
+It comes with common applications: a contacts manager, calendar, webmail and filebox.
+An Android app allows you to sync your contacts, calendars and files with your mobile.
 Last but not least, the Cozy Community has built a wide range of personal tools like a feed reader, a bank operation manager or an IRC client (67 000 apps were downloaded this year).